a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

   * Commercial
   * Open source

-#### Page3: Logging and Monitoring

-Robust logging and monitoring systems are critical for efficient microservice-based development.
+> Robust logging and monitoring systems are critical for efficient microservice-based development.

 Q7: To what extent do you agree with the above statement in general:
 1) Agree.
 These systems should be set up as early as possible.